JoeTrubenstein/n2-gokaku/src/content/vocabulary/katamuku-傾く.md

 「この国が<span class="text-skin-accent">傾く</span>前に、俺が守る！」
 “Kono kuni ga <span class="text-skin-accent">katamuku</span> mae ni, ore ga mamoru!”
 *(“I will protect this country before it <span class="text-skin-accent">falls</span>!”)*

 ---

-## Usage Notes

-- Often used for physical tilting or leaning objects (trees, shelves, buildings).
-- Also used metaphorically for decline, e.g. company performance or national stability.
-- The te-form 傾いて is used for progressive or explanatory contexts.

----